MichaelCurrin/auto-commit-msg/docs/manual/installation.md

 ## Install from the Marketplace

+### Marketplace website

-Go to the Marketplace and click the _Install_ button.
+Go to the Marketplace link below and click the _Install_ button.

 <div align="center">